- How much are kittens? Pet kittens are $1200, show/alter kittens are

 gender neutral.
 So, unless your previous cat was a lot older when they were fixed, you should be fine with either sex.

-breeder's web site that Ragdolls don't shed, you have found a bad breeder.
-They are just trying to say anything to sell
+on some breeder's web site that Ragdolls don't shed, you have found a bad breeder.
+They are just trying to say anything

-a kitten.
+to sell a kitten.
 Ragdolls, like all other breeds I know of (except the hairless cats) do shed.
-Now, that being said,
+Now, that being

 What you feed your cat is a big part of it.
 If you feed a quality food, your cat is less likely to shed.
 What